 The Credit Union may offer Deferred and Non Deferred Shares.
-The nominal value of each non-deferred share shall be £1.00.
+The nominal value of each non-deferred share shall be £1.

 A Member must purchase and hold at least one ‘Non-refundable Share' of £1 in the Credit Union.
-All such Non-refundable shares will be held in a specially designated Reserve Account and whenever a Member ceases to be a Member, for whatever reason, his/her Non-refundable share will be withdrawn from the Reserve and used for the Social Goals as per Rule 6.
+All such Non-refundable shares will be held in a specially designated Reserve Account and whenever a Member ceases to be a Member, for whatever reason, their Non-refundable share will be withdrawn from the Reserve and used for the Social Goals as per Rule 6.

 The Board of Directors has the discretion under Rule 25 to require an individual to hold a minimum shareholding of a sum not exceeding £5 as a condition of remaining in active membership of the Credit Union.